-This paper makes three significant contributions.
-First, it constructs a three-party game model to systematically explore the impact of platform governance on the manipulation of online reviews by asymmetric firms, addressing a gap in the existing literature regarding the governance effects from the perspective of platform economic interests.
-By incorporating the platform into the game model, this research not only analyzes competitive behavior between firms but also reveals how the platform, as a strategic participant, can maximize its interests by formulating appropriate governance strategies.
-This contrasts with previous studies that predominantly focus on the profits of firms or their competitors [3,6,7].
+This paper makes three significant contributions to the literature.
+First, it constructs a three-party game model to systematically explore the impact of platform governance on the manipulation of online reviews by asymmetrical firms, thus addressing a gap in the existing literature regarding governance effects from the perspective of platforms’ economic interests.
+By incorporating the platform into the game model, this research not only analyzes competitive behavior between firms but also reveals how the platform—as a strategic participant—can maximize its interests by formulating appropriate governance strategies.
+This finding contrasts with previous studies that predominantly focus on firms’ profits or those of their competitors [3,6,7].

-Second, this study reveals that the manipulation of reviews by firms does not necessarily harm the profits of the platform and competitors.
-Through quantitative analysis, we demonstrate the platform’s profits in different scenarios, proving that the platform can find a "profit maximization governance" strategy by balancing governance costs and benefits.
-Besides, with the presence of platform governance, a firm does not need to continuously engage in manipulation to increase its profit, even when its competitor is manipulating reviews.
-Finally, by analyzing the long-term effects of varying governance intensity and time on both platform and firm behavior, it shows that the platform may not implement governance measures from the outset.
-In addition, as time progresses, the intensity of governance tends to increase, and the additional benefit brought by governance to the platform will not grow indefinitely.
-Instead, the platform’s profit will tend to stabilize.
-This finding provides practical insights for e-commerce platforms in addressing review manipulation issues, helping them to develop more effective long-term governance strategies.
+Second, the present study reveals that firms’ review manipulation does not necessarily harm the profits of a platform and its competitors.
+Through quantitative analysis, we demonstrate the platform’s profits in different scenarios, proving that it can find an appropriate “profit maximization governance” strategy by balancing governance costs and benefits.
+Furthermore, in the presence of platform governance, a firm does not need to continuously engage in manipulation to increase its profit, even when its competitor is engaged in review manipulation.

+Finally, by analyzing the long-term effects of varying governance intensities and time on platform and firm behavior, the present study reveals that the platform may not implement governance measures from the outset.
+Furthermore, as time progresses, the intensity of governance tends to increase, and the additional benefits brought by governance to the platform will not grow indefinitely.
+Instead, the platform’s profits will stabilize.
+This finding provides practical insights for e-commerce platforms in terms of addressing review manipulation issues, enabling them to develop more effective long-term governance strategies.

-The rest of the paper is organized as follows.
-Section 2 presents the literature review related to review manipulation and platform governance.
+The remainder of the paper is organized into sections.
+Section 2 presents a review of the literature related to review manipulation and platform governance.
 Section 3 describes the model used in this paper.
-Section 4 develops the profit function of firms and the platform and analyzes the effect of manipulation under different scenarios.
+Section 4 develops the profit function of the two firms and the platform and analyzes the effect of manipulation under different scenarios.
 Section 5 concludes the paper.

 Literature review